Already a subscriber?

 Certificates of continuing medical education AMA PRA Category 1 Credits™ will be issued through the Society for Pediatric Pathology.
 CME credits will only be awarded after 1) completion of an online evaluation form and 2) achieving a passing score of 80% on an online learning assessment.
 A maximum of 18 CME credits can be earned (6 CME credits per mailing).
 The actual number of CME credits earned by a participant will be based on responses meeting these requirements for each mailing.
 If a passing score is not achieved on the first attempt, the participant will be given the option to answer the questions repeatedly until a passing score is achieved.
 Participants may also opt out of CME credits.
 The participant will then be directed to the on-line evaluation and cumulative data from all participants.

-Important CME Changes to Enduring Materials
+Important CME Information about Enduring Materials

 The American Medical Association (AMA) has announced a modification in the AMA Physician's Recognition Award (PRA) and credit system effective July 1, 2011.
 A certified CME activity that endures over a specified time is considered enduring material.
 Society for Pediatric Pathology (SPP) enduring materials refer to the Slide Survey Online (SSO).
 According to AMA, enduring materials released or renewed on or after July 1, 2011, must "provide an assessment of the learner that measures achievement of the educational purpose and/or objective(s) of the activity with an established minimum performance level..."